Where to get Public Access to the Internet in Davis and Woodland California, and Free Wireless Hot Spots in Davis by Davis Wiki

 The high schools do not have public access machines for the general public, but the libraries at the public schools have computers which students and staff can use and take some of the demand off the public library.
 The Davis High library is open until five Monday thru Thursday and has plenty of computers.
 I am writing this on one right now and there is only one other person here and at least 25 available computers.
 Holmes and Emerson have similar programs.
 There are printers to print off things.
 The school computers are limited.
 The school system now wants them to be used for school oriented activities.

-Kinko's is not free.
-In fact it is fairly expensive, but they charge by the minute so I find that I can do almost everything on public access computers and then do the last few things at Kinko's cheaply.
+FedEx Office, formerly Kinko's is not free.
+In fact it is fairly expensive, but they charge by the minute so I find that I can do almost everything on public access computers and then do the last few things at FedEx cheaply.

-Kinko's provides a very important service because they allow you to do things other places do not.
-For example, Kinko's offers scanning and is open twenty four hours a day.
-They no doubt have other features no one else offers.
+FedEx Office provides a very important service because they allow you to do things other places do not.
+For example, FedEX offers scanning and is open twenty four hours a day.
+They no doubt have other features the free public access does not offer.

-It is very useful to have one paid access point where they do not limit you the way they do at the free Internet access computers.
+It is very useful to have at least one paid access point where they do not limit you the way they do at the free Internet access computers.

 The Davis Wiki has a page on public access computers in Davis, but it is not nearly as extensive as this one.
 It is possible though that they might have more current information at some point in the future, so I am providing a link.
 They also have the best page on WiFi access.